RichardLitt/burntfen.com/_posts/2012-07-17-20-34-new-paper-on-interactive-classroom-participation.md

 Abstract
 --------

-The traditional university classroom paradigm frequently leads to fragmented knowledge dispersal; each student creates, collates, and curates their own notes individually.
+_The traditional university classroom paradigm frequently leads to fragmented knowledge dispersal; each student creates, collates, and curates their own notes individually.
 Here, we present a more holistic approach to student participation, based on experience from a student-initiated experiment using interactive applications in higher education.
 We explore several methods to help university students work collaboratively: Simultaneous note-taking using an online, interactive notepad; centralised information storage using a dedicated wiki; student-run centralised storage in the cloud; and communication management using a dedicated email list.
 In this paper, we elaborate on these points, and draw upon relevant previous literature, as well as our experience with implementing this system in several classes with diverse subjects in a graduate level Computational Linguistics degree.
-We also suggest future avenues to explore, such as slide-and-note integration.
+We also suggest future avenues to explore, such as slide-and-note integration._

 Summary
 -------

 Our basic goal for this paper was to tell a story.
-At the beginning of the fall semester at the Saarland University, in 2011, all of the students were thrown together in a Masters program foundaiton course for computational linguistics.
+At the beginning of the fall semester at the Saarland University, in 2011, all of the students were thrown together in a Masters program foundation course for computational linguistics.
 We quickly realised that some of us, who took notes by computers, could make our work more efficient by working together.
-Over the course of the semester, a spontanteous, organic, and collaborative way of taking notes, organising files, and managing our studies formed.
+Over the course of the semester, a spontaneous, organic, and collaborative way of taking notes, organising files, and managing our studies formed.
 At heart, there were four main devices we used for this: __simultaneous online notepads, central storage on Dropbox, private class-based wikis, and email lists__.
 None of these are necessarily new - but we felt that it was a story worth telling, and what we try to do in this paper is to present how we worked together, where we failed, and what we would suggest to teachers and students in the future.
 This paper is relevant, then, for not only classroom planners and education theorists, but also to students and teachers who can apply the methods used here to their own classrooms.